-Projects with new or existing rental assistance that has been in place for 15 years or more can only may take points under Preservation (A.).
-Projects with new rental assistance that has been in place for less than 15 years can only take points under or Rental Assistance (B.).
+Projects with existing rental assistance that has been in place for 15 years or more can only take points under Preservation (A.).
+Projects with new rental assistance that has been in place for less than 15 years can only take points under Rental Assistance (B.).
 The Serves Lowest Income selection criterion (C.) can only be claimed for units that do not have rental assistance.
-The definitions explained below determine which criteria the project qualifies for, and the project is only eligible for points in that criteria.
+The definitions explained below determine which criteria the project qualifies for, and the project is only eligible for points in those criteria.